easysoftware/developer-portal-devs/docs/Zeitwerk_support/File-structure-and-migration.md

 ### Load order

-With these changes we need to again reevaluate and ensure correct load order, mainly concerning patches.\
+With these changes we need to again reevaluate and ensure correct load order, mainly concerning patches.
-A couple of points to follow:

-- `RedmineExtensions::Reloader.to_prepare` has been deprecated.
-Replace it based on order you need, usually `Rails.application.config.after_initialize` or `ActiveSupport::Reloader.to_prepare` works fine
+`RedmineExtensions::Reloader.to_prepare` has been deprecated.
+Replace it based on the order you need,
+usually:

+- `ActiveSupport::Reloader.to_prepare` - executes first, also, content is **reloaded** in development mode
+- `Rails.application.config.after_initialize` - executes some time after `to_prepare`, content is **not reloaded** in
+  development mode

 ### Deprecation warnings